loverszhaokai/ALG/README.md

 ### 2.2 combinations

-Given two integers n and k, return all possible combinations of k numbers out of 1 ... n.
+Given two integers n and k, return all possible combinations of k numbers out of 1 ... n
 ```C
  For example,
  If n = 4 and k = 2, a solution is: